VlixAli/Mutli-vendor-E-Commerce/README.md

 - Login and Registration for users
 - Login for admins
 - 2 Factor Authentication for users
+- api for products and for authentication using sanctum
 - translating the header navbar
 - changing the currency
 - adding products to the shopping cart